5 Reasons Teenagers Still Need an Annual Well Child Check Up

 Parents are adamant about taking their babies and toddlers to the doctor for every recommended check up.
 As the children get older the urgency to have children taken in for an annual physical seems to wane for many parents.
 As a school nurse I see many, many middle and high school students who are only seen at the doctor for illness or injury.
-There are 5 reasons teenagers still need an annual well child check up that may surprise you!
+There are 5 reasons teenagers still need an annual well child check up and require critical illness insurance that may surprise you!

 5 Reasons Teenagers Still Need an Annual Well Child Check Up